buxianshan/python-packaging-demo/README.md

 # Install this package from TestPyPI
 pip install -i https://test.pypi.org/simple/ bxs

-# Then you can import this in you code
+# Then you can import this in your code
 from bxs import this

-# By the way, I wish you know The Zen of Python
+# By the way, I wish your know The Zen of Python
 import this
 ```